telerik/winforms-docs/controls/sparkline/features/annotations.md

  Annotations are visual elements that can be used to highlight certain areas on the plot area and denote significant values.
 The currently supported annotations are __Grid Line__ and __Plot Band__.
 This article shows examples for both.

+Common properties to the all types of annotations are:

+* __BorderDashStyle:__ Defines the dash style of the border of the annotation

+* __BorderColor:__ Sets the color of the border of the annotation

+* __BorderWidth:__ Specifies the width of the border of the annotation

 ## Grid Line Annotation